 Community & Connection

 At many points in your journey if you grow up knowing you are adopted, donor conceived, or have an NPE or if you have a DNA surprise, people feel alone.
 YOU ARE NOT ALONE.
 There are tens of thousands of people are experiencing the same thing.
-Right to Know hosts a monthly community and connection online event where a mental health professional guides us through an informal discussion that impacts the three communities.
-Check out the events page for specifics.
+Right to Know hosts a weekly peer led community and connection online support group with mental health professionals and community experts where individuals share experiences, offer mutual understanding, and provide emotional encouragement in a safe and confidential setting.
+You must preregister HERE – we never share your information.

 Learn